-If the count of individual advantages (bullet points above) is taken as a guide, the 200D emerges as the winner of the contest (11 : 9 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the GX8 comes out slightly ahead of the 200D (12 : 11 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.

 Expert reviews: Canon 200D vs Panasonic GX8